Category:

 ‘Centrale Cockerill’ is a power station in the industrial region of the Belgium city of Liège.
 From here energy was distributed to the big factories of the Cockerill group in the neighborhood.

 Eventually, over the next decades, many more metallurgical plants and foundries were built in this area.
 In essence, they became an integral part of Wallonia’s industrial backbone, the sillon industriel.
-In the 1970s and 1980s, the steel industry was hit hard by increasing competition from low-wage countries and an oversupply on the market.
-As a result, in the early 2000s, the first factories closed down.
-For this reason, this power plant was partly shut down in 2009.
-In this case, the power distribution part of the station was not shut down initially.
-Eventually, the last transformer hall was closed down in 2018, leaving the site completely abandoned.
+During the 1970s and 1980s, the steel industry faced significant challenges due to rising competition from countries with lower wages and an oversupply in the market.
+Consequently, in the early 2000s, the initial wave of factory closures began.
+As a consequence of these changes, part of this power plant ceased operations in 2009, though the power distribution section remained active initially.
+However, by 2018, the last transformer hall was also closed, resulting in the complete abandonment of the site.

-During my visit, the turbines are already removed.
-Also, the meters are mostly gone, stolen by metal thieves.
-I visited ‘Centrale Cockerill’ in 2017 and 2019.
+When I explored the abandoned power plant in Liège, I noticed that the turbines had already been dismantled.
+Additionally, many of the meters were missing, likely taken by metal thieves.
+My visits to the ‘Centrale Cockerill’ occurred in both 2017 and 2019.
 More abandoned power plants can be found here.

 Built ?